hagaramr2005/DSA-From-Scratch/01-Algorithm-Analysis/02-Space-Complexity.md

 This is also why **recursion has space implications that iteration does not**: each recursive call adds a new frame to the stack.
 A recursion that is 10,000 levels deep has 10,000 frames on the stack simultaneously.

+> 🧠 **Mental Model:** Stack = a pile of cafeteria trays.
+You can only touch the top one.
+Add a tray (call a method), remove a tray (return from it).
+The pile has a height limit — stack too high, and it tips over (`StackOverflowError`).

+> 🎯 **Interview Angle:** Whenever an interviewer sees recursion in your solution, they are silently asking "how deep does this go?"
+If you can answer that without being asked, you have already demonstrated the space-complexity instinct they are testing for.

 ---

 ## Heap Memory